-Truck accidents could cause devastating damages and injuries to everyone involved.
-Most cars are no match for the sheer size and force of a commercial truck in motion.
+Truck accidents can cause devastating damages and injuries to everyone involved.
 The forces in a truck accident are much greater than the forces in an ordinary car wreck case at the same speeds due to the greater mass of the truck involved in the accident.
-As a result, the damages to the vehicles and their occupants are typically much greater.
+As a result, damages to passenger vehicles and their occupants are typically much greater.

 All commercial vehicles engaged in interstate commerce are subject to regulations by standards set by federal agencies such as the Federal Motor Carrier Safety Administration.
-Commercial vehicles are defined as any vehicle that is:
+A commercial vehicle is defined as any vehicle that:

-- Used on the highway in interstate commerce to transport passengers or property.
+- Is used on the highway in interstate commerce to transport passengers or property

 - Weighs 10,0001 pounds or more